Su Junfeng

-Su Junfeng (苏峻峰; born 24 November 1989) is a Chinese footballer who plays as a forward for China League Two side Tai'an Tiankuang.
+Su Junfeng (苏峻峰; born 24 November 1989) is a Chinese former footballer who plays as a forward.

 Career

 Su started his career with Chinese fourth division side Baoding Rongda, helping them achieve promotion to the Chinese second division within 3 seasons.

 In 2017, he signed for Northern Tigers in the Australian third division.

 Before the 2018 season, Su signed for Chinese third division club Yinchuan Helanshan.

+On 29 January 2026, the Chinese Football Association announced that Su was banned from football-related activities in China for life for involving in match-fixing.